 “Yes,” she nodded, before she deftly turned the topic around.
 “Therefore, you who wander should learn the stones.
 Let’s start again,” she said more sternly.
 “This time, without stories.”

 Maximilian did not interrupt, instead listening to the toneless voice of Eldnar, reading aloud to the infirm.
 He was momentarily disconcerted by the young man’s expressionless face.
-And yet, Eldnar was still kind — quietly finding something to do while the other men readied themselves to leave.
+But he tried not to forget that there was kindness in Eldnar’s actions.

 “Ah, I see.”
-Maximilian could not help buy convey his disappointment.
+Maximilian could not help but convey his disappointment.

 “We’ll let her know that you came by,” Eldnar continued — his voice somewhat bland.
 “Will that suffice?”